Hot Yoga Benefits: What Happens to Your Body in the Heat

 🌿 The Recharge Effect: Why Hot Yoga Belongs in Your Wellness Routine

 Hot yoga isn’t about enduring suffering for virtue’s sake.
-It’s about using heat as a tool—to deepen your practice, sharpen your focus, and reset your system.
+It’s about using heat as a tool to deepen your practice, sharpen your focus, and reset your system.
 When approached with respect and mindfulness, it becomes more than a workout.
-It’s a ritual of release: releasing tension, stagnant energy, and mental clutter—all while building strength, flexibility, and inner calm.
+It is a ritual of release.
+You are releasing physical tension, stagnant energy, and mental clutter, all while building strength, flexibility, and inner calm.

 Recharge doesn’t always mean rest.
 Sometimes, it means moving through the heat to find your cool. 🌡️💧🧘♀️